DogmaDragon/Stash-Docs/docs/Advanced-Tutorials/Importing-via-CSV-Using-gql-iterate.md

 ## Step 4

+{: .note }
+Must use numerical IP instead of localhost.

  Run this CLI command (assumes your files are in current directory and location for gql-interate is in your path)

 `gql-iterate --host http://_yourserverIP:portgoeshere_/graphql --input ./performerdata.csv --query ./performers.gql`